yie1d/pydoll/docs/en/features/automation/human-interactions.md

 ### Complete Form Filling Example

-Here's a comprehensive example combining all human-like interaction techniques:
+Here's a comprehensive example combining all human-like interaction techniques. **This demonstrates the current manual approach** for achieving maximum realism—future versions will automate much of this randomization:

 ```python
 import asyncio